Rev. Paula Stone Williams, transgender woman pastor preach gender equality

-Paul Stone Williams, Doctorate in Pastor care, was chairman of Orchard, an evangelical mission group that supports churches.
-He was also a columnist, Christian TV host, devotional book author, and teacher at two mega-churches.
+Paul Stone Williams, Doctorate in Pastor Care, was chairman of Orchard group, an evangelical mission group supporting churches.
+He was also a columnist, Christian TV host, devotional book author, and teacher at two big churches.

 Coming out as Paula Williams

 In 2012, Paul told his son, Jonathan, a preacher in New York, that he wants to live as a transgender woman.
-As a result of his decision, Paul had to resign from the church and could no longer preach.
+As a result, Paul had to resign from his church and was no longer welcomed to preach.

 Paula’s crux is women’s equality

-Her crux today is women’s equality and fundamental LGBTQ civil rights.
+Her crux is neo-feminism and fundamental LGBTQ civil rights.
 Recently, she talked at TEDx and said, “We will not have gender equity until you (men) are willing to give women your leadership opportunities.“

-Being transgender for Paula is not a sin, despite what scriptures say.
+Being transgender for Paula is not a sin.

 Alive but shamed; free but abandoned

 As crazy as this story is, only God knows her heart.
 We can take comfort knowing God loves sinners but not the sin.
-Jesus told an adulterer, “sin no more” but for Paula, being transgender is not a sin, despite what scriptures say.
+Jesus told an adulterer, “sin no more,” but being transgender is not a sin for Paula.